John Colhoun (plant pathologist): Life

 During the 20 years of Colhoun's professorship in Manchester, he or his colleagues trained over 70 postdoctoral students in phytopathology.
 At the University of Manchester, he did research on plant pathogens in the genera Fusarium, Phytophthora, Septoria, and Phoma and diseases of economically important plant species, including cereals, chrysanthemum, yam, oil palm, and banana.
 Overseas governments invited him to provide expert advice on vascular wilt disease.
 During his overseas trips he became familiar with diseases of date palms in Algeria and of oil palms in Nigeria.
 His familiarity with such diseases led to the creation of northern England's hottest and brightest glasshouses.

 He travelled in the UK and abroad photographing and recording historic gardens and gave many lectures on such gardens.
 He belonged to three London clubs: Athenaeum, Authors', and Farmers.

 Colhoun married in 1949.
-He and his wife Margaret (1921–1997) had four daughters, the eldest of whom died in 1997 shortly before Margaret died.
-Upon his death in 2002, he was survived by three daughters.
+He and his wife Margaret (1921–1997) had three daughters, the eldest of whom died in 1997 shortly before Margaret died.
+Upon his death in 2002, he was survived by two daughters.